pdotall/writing-portfolio/README.md

 # Thesis

 [This Thesis](https://repositorio.ufsc.br/handle/123456789/247716) investigates the price dynamics of Ether across centralized and decentralized exchanges to contribute to the knowledge systematization of cryptocurrencies and Decentralized Finance (DeFi).
-This study follows Alexander et al (2020) using autoregressive, including VECM, and cointegration models to investigate the price discovery dinamics between markets.
+This study follows Alexander et al (2020) using autoregressive, including VECM, and cointegration models to investigate the price discovery dynamics between markets.

 ![image](https://github.com/pdotall/writing-portfolio/assets/84878611/260d07c0-fe0c-45d6-8307-3514b4b748fb)